Luke-zhang-04/debate-timer/README.md

 </p>

 ## Features Rundown
-- Coinfip and dice
-- Broadcasting
-    - Reply to a message and broadcast it to all channels that match a [regex](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet) argument
-    - For example, you can reply to a motion and run `!broadcast poi`.
-This will broadcast a message too all chats which match the [regex](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet) `poi`
-    - Admin only
 - Timer
     - You can start, stop, pause, and resume timers
     - You can wind timers forwards or backwards